 Myobrace for Children

-What Is Myobrace?
+What is Myobrace?

 Myobrace is a removable appliance (similar to a mouthguard) that children wear for a few hours during the day and overnight while sleeping.
 Unlike traditional braces that move teeth with brackets and wires, Myobrace works by addressing the root cause of crooked teeth: incorrect oral habits.

-When Is Myobrace Needed?
+When is Myobrace Needed?

 Your child may benefit from Myobrace if they have:

-Dentists often recommend Myobrace in children as young as 5–10 years, since this is the stage when oral habits can still be corrected and jaw growth can be guided naturally.
+Dentists often recommend Myobrace in children as young as 5–10 years, since this is the stage when oral habits can still be corrected, and jaw growth can be guided naturally.

 How Does Myobrace Work?